(Updated July 2017)

 Unfortunately, although many opera singers are fat in that area, I had found no hard evidence anywhere that my pot belly is caused by the technique, in fact there are many internet references which suggest that diaphragmatic breathing can actually REDUCE your belly!
+It seems that my muscles have become very good at expanding, but not so good at going back.
 In particular, nurses and other people have been puzzled by the fact that mine was so solid, like a football, but this suddenly changed recently.
 It seems that I now have a condition called DIASTASIS RECTI, in which the abdo muscles separate down the middle, so my 6-pack has now become 2 separate 3-packs.
 It is common in pregnant women.
 A particular symptom is that when the muscles are tensed, they form a ridge along the centre-line, not a look that appeals to me at all.
 The condition is exacerbated by lifting heavy weights (pianos) and by years of diaphragmatic breathing (for singing).
 Unfortunately, you can’t exercise to lose muscle.

 ARE YOUR MEDICAL RECORDS CONFIDENTIAL?